hms-dbmi/viv/README.md

 Please install the [Prettier plug-in](https://prettier.io/docs/en/editors.html) for your preferred editor.
 (Badly formatted code will fail on Travis.)

-Due to [difficulties](https://github.com/hms-dbmi/viv/issues/103) around compiling shaders on Travis, unit tests and layer lifecycle tests are run locally as a pre-push hook.
-Travis runs a test build, linting, and prettier.

 To run unit and integration tests locally, use `npm test`.
 For full prodcution test (including linting and formatting checks), use `npm run test:prod`.